github/docs/content/search-github/github-code-search/using-github-code-search.md

 On top of the new code search engine, the beta includes an upgraded search interface on {% data variables.product.prodname_dotcom_the_website %}.
 Using suggestions, completions, and saved searches, you can quickly find what you are looking for, often without having to fully type a query or view the search results page.

-For more information about the search syntax of the new code search (beta), see "[Understanding GitHub Code Search (beta) syntax](/search-github/github-code-search/understanding-github-code-search-syntax)."
+For more information about the search syntax of the new code search (beta), see "[AUTOTITLE](/search-github/github-code-search/understanding-github-code-search-syntax)."

 {% data reusables.search.non-code-search-explanation %}